-For year ended December 31, 2020
+For year ended December 31, 2021

-EPCOR Utilities Inc. Management's Discussion and Analysis December 31, 2020
+EPCOR Utilities Inc. Management's Discussion and Analysis December 31, 2021

-This management's discussion and analysis (MD&A), dated February 18, 2021, should be read in conjunction with the audited consolidated financial statements of EPCOR Utilities Inc. for the years ended December 31, 2020 and 2019, including significant accounting policies (note 3), novel coronavirus (note 5), business acquisitions (note 6), financial instruments (note 26), financial risk management (note 27), subsequent event (note 31) and the cautionary statement regarding forward-looking information at the end of this MD&A. In this MD&A, any reference to "the Company", "the Corporation", "EPCOR", "it", "its", "we", "our" or "us", except where otherwise noted or the context otherwise indicates, means EPCOR Utilities Inc., together with its subsidiaries.
-Financial information in this MD&A is based on the audited consolidated financial statements, which were prepared in accordance with International Financial Reporting Standards (IFRS) as issued by International Accounting Standards Board (IASB) and effective on December 31, 2020, and is presented in Canadian dollars unless otherwise specified.
+This management's discussion and analysis (MD&A), dated February 17, 2022 should be read in conjunction with the audited consolidated financial statements of EPCOR Utilities Inc. for the years ended December 31, 2021 and 2020, including significant accounting policies (note 3), novel coronavirus (note 5), business acquisitions (note 6), expropriation of the Bullhead City water utility systems (note 7), loans and borrowings (note 19), financial instruments (note 27) and financial risk management (note 28) and the cautionary statement regarding forward-looking information at the end of this MD&A. In this MD&A, any reference to "the Company", "the Corporation", "EPCOR", "it", "its", "we", "our" or "us", except where otherwise noted or the context otherwise indicates, means EPCOR Utilities Inc., together with its subsidiaries.
+Financial information in this MD&A is based on the audited consolidated financial statements, which were prepared in accordance with International Financial Reporting Standards (IFRS) as issued by International Accounting Standards Board (IASB) and effective on December 31, 2021 and is presented in Canadian dollars unless otherwise specified.
 Terms used throughout this MD&A are defined in the Glossary at the end of this document.

 In accordance with its terms of reference, the Audit Committee of the Company's Board of Directors reviews the contents of the MD&A and recommends its approval by the Board of Directors.
-This MD&A was approved and authorized for issue by the Board of Directors on February 18, 2021.
+This MD&A was approved and authorized for issue by the Board of Directors on February 17, 2022.